-There are an increasing number of technology and service providers who are working directly with health care delivery organizations to improve patient care with analytics, medical devices, and other innovations.
+There’s an increasing number of technology and service providers who are working directly with health care delivery organizations to improve patient care with analytics, medical devices, and other innovations.

 The first wave of disruption occurred over a decade ago, when the Affordable Care Act (ACA) established a case for Healthcare Information Exchanges (HIE).
-The push for secure, cloud-based electronic health records (EHR) shared between organizations was a radical idea at the time.
+The push for secure, cloud-based electronic health records (EHR) shared between organizations was a radical idea for data governance at the time.
 Today, healthcare organizations have moved beyond HIE to new collaboration use cases with technologists, researchers, and regulators.

 Trend #6: The Growing Case for Managing Medical Devices

 “Many organizations are still trying to manage their medical devices internally through spreadsheets,” writes Health IT Director Bill Parkinson.
-Spreadsheets are, in his words, “a surefire recipe for inefficiency, frustration and error.”
+Spreadsheets are, in his words, “a surefire recipe for inefficiency, frustration, and error.”
 Poor mobile medical device management can lead to bigger problems, too — failed audits, performance issues, and security risks.